Time to Leave Home After Foreclosure Auction in Virginia

 What steps should I take to sell my house to a developer in Virginia?

 To sell your house to a developer in Virginia, start by checking local zoning laws.
 They affect what developers can build.
-Next, get a property appraisal to know its value.
+Next, get a property appraisal to determine its value.
 Research the market to see if developers are interested in similar properties.
-It’s a good idea to talk to a real estate attorney for legal advice and help with contract terms.
+Talk to a real estate attorney for legal advice and help with contract terms.

 How can I determine the value of my property when selling to a developer?

 You can find your property’s value by getting a professional appraisal.
-Look at recent sales of similar homes in your area to see market trends.
+Look at recent sales of similar homes in your area for market trends.
 Consider any special features or upgrades your home has that might interest developers.
 A market analysis can also give clues about what developers might pay.

 Are there benefits to selling my house ‘as is’ to a developer in Virginia?